weaveworks/service/README.md

 * [For Mac](https://storage.googleapis.com/kubernetes-release/release/v1.1.1/bin/darwin/amd64/kubectl).
 * [For Linux](https://storage.googleapis.com/kubernetes-release/release/v1.1.1/bin/linux/amd64/kubectl)

+Also, please make sure to run Docker < 1.9 since version 1.9 has performance issues which will make your machine unusable.

 Now, on your Linux host or VM, build the service and deploy it locally.

 ```